catalyst-cloud/catalystcloud-docs/source/alarm-service/alarm-service.rst

 =================

-For this working example, we will be creating an alarm that monitors a webserver and autoheals should the server go down for some reason.
+For this working example, we will be creating an alarm that monitors a webserver and should the webserver go down, implements autohealing.

 Prerequisites
 -------------